imotai/devgen/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for DevGen
+about: Suggest an idea for devgen
 title: '[FEATURE] '
 labels: enhancement
-assignees: ''
+assignees: 'imotai'

 ---